briis/hass-weatherflow2mqtt/README.md

 - `mqtt port`: The Port for your mqtt server - Standard is 1883
 - `mqtt username`: The username used to connect to the mqtt server.
 Leave blank to use Anonymous connection
 - `mqtt password`: The password used to connect to the mqtt server.
 Leave blank to use Anonymous connection
-- `mqtt debug`: Set this to on, to get some more mqtt debugging messages in the Container log file
+- `mqtt debug`: Set this to True, to get some more mqtt debugging messages in the Container log file
 - `sensors`: Leave blank to setup All available sensors, or enter a list of sensor ID's to setup.
 See [Available Sensors](#available-sensors) for a list of sensors.

 ## Docker Setup